-Purpose
+Article 19 Purpose

-Without prejudice to the rights and obligations of the Parties under Section D (State-to-State Dispute Settlement Procedures), this Section establishes a mechanism for the settlement of investment disputes.
+Without prejudice to the rights and obligations of the Parties under Section D (Settlement of Disputes between the Parties), this Section establishes a mechanism for the settlement of disputes between an investor and the host Party.

-Claim by an Investor of a Party on Its Own Behalf or on Behalf of an Enterprise
+Article 20 Claim by an Investor of a Party on Its Own Behalf or on Behalf of an Enterprise

-- 1. An investor of a Party may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Article 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency) or 15 (Health, Safety and Environmental Measures); and - (b) the investor has incurred loss or damage by reason of, or arising out of, that breach. - 2.
-An investor of a Party, on behalf of an enterprise of the respondent Party that is a juridical person that the investor owns or controls directly or indirectly, may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Article 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency) or 15 (Health, Safety and Environmental Measures); and - (b) the enterprise has incurred loss or damage by reason of, or arising out of, that breach.
+- 1. An investor of a Party may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Articles 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency), 15 (Health, Safety and Environmental Measures); and - (b) the investor has incurred loss or damage by reason of, or arising out of, that breach.

+2. An investor of a Party, on behalf of an enterprise of the respondent Party that is a juridical person that the investor owns or controls directly or indirectly, may submit to arbitration under this Section a claim that:

+- (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Articles 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency), 15 (Health, Safety and Environmental Measures); and - (b) the enterprise has incurred loss or damage by reason of, or arising out of, that breach.

-Conditions Precedent to Submission of a Claim to Arbitration
+Article 21 Conditions Precedent to Submission of a Claim to Arbitration